-It’s everyone’s favorite time of the year, Summer!
-Students are always excited for the long holiday, and are constantly on the hunt for fun activities and places to visit.
-This is the reason why this post exits.
+It’s Summertime!
+Everyone’s favorite time of the year, especially students.
+We are always excited for the long holiday and are constantly on the hunt for fun activities and places to visit.
+That is why this post exits.

-1. Spruce Street Harbor Park, Penns Landing: The harbor park is a located along the Delaware river, and it’s designed to give the feel of an urban beach.
-There’s a boardwalk, food and ice cream trucks, harbors on site, rides on the river, and a beautiful view of the river that makes a good background photo.
-There’s also concerts, festivals, and movie nights happening summer long on the park.
-That’s why this park a fav!
-Check out this visitphilly.com for more info and event dates.
+1. Spruce Street Harbor Park, Penns Landing: The harbor park is a located along the Delaware river and it’s designed to give the feel of an urban beach.
+There’s a boardwalk, food, ice cream trucks, harbors on site, rides on the river, and a beautiful view of the river that makes a good background photo.
+There are also concerts, festivals, and movie nights happening summer long on the park.
+That’s why this park is a fav!
+Check out visitphilly.com for more info and event dates.

 Address: 301 S Christopher Columbus Blvd, Philadelphia, PA 19106

-2. Next on my list is the beautiful rooftop park, Cira Green.
+2. Next on my list is a beautiful rooftop park, Cira Green.
 You heard that right, it’s a rooftop park!
-You can organize a picnic with a group of friends, which I did.
-Bring some food, snacks, games, blankets, and a speaker (make sure your music isn’t too loud, because there’ll be other people on site).
-Most importantly, bask in the gorgeous view of Philly’s skyline from an elevated park.
+You can organize a picnic with friends, which I did.
+For a fun picnic, bring some food, snacks, games, blankets, and a speaker (make sure your music isn’t too loud, because there’ll be other people on site).
+Most importantly, bask in the gorgeous view of Philly’s skyline from the elevated park.

 Address: 80 S 30th St, Philadelphia, PA 19104

 3. Fairmount Park: The first thing I have to say about this park is how huge it is.
 I’ve been there about 3 times now and I find myself in a different section each time.
 So, I’ll tell you to make this park a days’ trip or visit on multiple occassions .
 The pictures below are from my first visit with my girlfriends.